-The Ministry of Employment is responsible for matters appertaining to employment as provided under the Employment Act and any subsidiary or related legislation.
+The Department of Employment is responsible for matters appertaining to employment as provided under the Employment Act and any subsidiary or related legislation.

-Employment related issues are multiple and varied so that the Ministry’s functions in turn reflect this diversity of the labour market.
+Employment related issues are multiple and varied so that the Department's functions in turn reflect this diversity of the labour market.

-Assisting the registered unemployed find employment, maintaining a comprehensive employment database, ensuring relevant law enforcement, coupled with providing a general employment information resource service to its various ‘client groups’, constitute the day to day functions of the Ministry.
+Assisting the registered unemployed find employment, maintaining a comprehensive employment database, ensuring relevant law enforcement, coupled with providing a general employment information resource service to its various ‘client groups’, constitute the day to day functions of the Department of Employment.

-To this effect, the Ministry is composed of various units, each being tasked with particular functions and duties.
+To this effect, the Department of Employment is composed of various units, each being tasked with particular functions and duties.
 A résumé of the work each of these units, by way of very general information, is here provided.
-The offices of the Ministry may be directly contacted for any further or specific information.
+The offices of the Department of Employment may be directly contacted for any further or specific information.

 Unit 76/77 New Harbours, Gibraltar

 Fax: (350) 20073981

 1. Print required forms from website